DataFrames - Part 1

 OUTPUT

-And if you want to have both the number of the rows and the columns together, use shape.
-Shape returns a tuple of two numbers, first the number of rows, then the number of columns.
+And if you want to have both the number of the rows and the number columns displayed together, you can use the shape method.
+Shape returns a tuple of two numbers: the first is the number of rows, and the second is the number of columns.

 PYTHON